meetkabeershah/meetkabeershah.github.io/_posts/2015-7-17-RocketLaunch.md

 title: A rocket to the moon!
 ---

 We are working on our project [#RocketToTheMoon](http://nerdspal.com/).
 Initially, our most efforts were directed towards making it cost effective using [Mono](http://www.mono-project.com/).
+It also became clear that [we are not experts for doing so](http://stackoverflow.com/a/30550090/2404470).

-The other day, we realized that the [user shall be kept first](http://www.google.co.in/about/company/philosophy/).
+We realized that the [user shall be kept first](http://www.google.co.in/about/company/philosophy/).
 The other things will fall in place.
-Believing in this philosophy, we are taking the risk of deploying it to [windows servers](http://www.microsoft.com/en-in/server-cloud/products/windows-server-2012-r2/) instead of initially planned [ubuntu](http://www.ubuntu.com/).
+Believing in this philosophy, we are taking the risk of releasing it to [windows servers](http://www.microsoft.com/en-in/server-cloud/products/windows-server-2012-r2/) instead of initially planned [ubuntu](http://www.ubuntu.com/).

 >Because, sometimes when you do [something new](http://nerdspal.com/), you make mistakes.
 It is best to admit them quickly and get on to improve your [other things](http://nordible.com/).

-#This is our very first launch!
+#This will be our very first launch!

 ![Launch](http://www.vehiclehi.com/thumbnails/detail/20121027/space%20shuttle%20atlantis%20nasa%20launch%20rocket%201920x1080%20wallpaper_www.vehiclehi.com_95.jpg)